Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation

 One of the primary bottlenecks of performing MD with ML potentials lies in the time integration itself.
 The equations of motion must be solved with a small time step - typically in the order of \SI{0.5} to \SI{1} femtosecond - to resolve high-frequency motions such as bond vibrations.
 With computationally intensive ML models, this results in a high number of expensive force evaluations, further amplifying the overall simulation cost.

 Multi-Time-Step (MTS) integrators \cite{RESPA,zhou2001efficient,lagardere2019pushing} offer a well-established strategy to address this challenge.
 Originally introduced in the context of classical molecular simulations, MTS methods such as RESPA (Reference System Propagator Algorithm) \cite{RESPA} exploit the separation of timescales between different components of the forces to reduce the number of expensive evaluations.
 By integrating fast-changing forces with a small time step and slow-changing ones with a larger time step, significant performance gains can be achieved without compromising accuracy.

-Despite their proven utility in classical force fields, MTS schemes have not yet been adapted to the context of ML-based force field to the best of our knowledge.
-Indeed, in this context force decomposition is not naturally given by physical interactions.
-This represents an important opportunity: the use of multiple neural networks of differing complexity and inference cost could enable efficient MTS schemes specifically tailored to ML potentials.
+Having proven their usefulness for classical force fields simulations, MTS schemes have been shown to be also applicable to Ab Initio MD (AIMD)\cite{UrsulaMTS}.
+In the context of machine learning molecular simulations, few works were reported in that direction\cite{inizan2022scalable,fu2023learning,QiangMTS,Ursula25}.
+Thus, MTS schemes are not presently part of today’s NNPs toolkit.
+Indeed, in their case, force decomposition is not naturally given by physical interactions and naive MTS implementations can be plagued by various sources of instabilities, for example resonances\cite{Skeelresonance1, Skeelresonance2}.
+Still, MTS represents an important opportunity for foundation models as the use of multiple neural networks of differing complexity and inference cost could enable efficient MTS schemes specifically tailored to ML potentials.